Kiulu, Malaysia

 Kiulu is a small town and sub-district located on the West Coast of Sabah, Malaysia, under the Tuaran district.
 The Kiulu area is known for its unique natural beauty, including its flora and fauna, with a river flowing along the route from the town towards Tamparuli town.
 This area has become a popular tourist destination in the Tuaran district, offering various interesting spots and a wide range of activities to enjoy.
 Kiulu town is situated 47 kilometers from Kota Kinabalu and 23 kilometers from Tuaran town.
+Kiulu was formerly a mukim under the sub-district of Tamparuli until 2018.